 Start building a powerful diverse coalition for action

-As climate change rockets up the public agenda, more and more people are getting involved in the fight to save our planet.
-So make sure you reach out to other active groups in your area and work together on the campaign for a Climate Action Plan.
+As the climate emergency rockets up the public agenda, more and more people are getting involved in the fight to save our planet.
+So make sure you reach out to other active groups in your area and work together on the campaign for a Climate Action Plan (PDF).

 These could include youth climate strikers, anti-fracking groups, Transition Towns, Fossil Free groups, Extinction Rebellion groups and Greenpeace chapters, as well as Friends of the Earth local groups.